HelloImWar/Switch-Fightstick/README.md

 ## Required hardware

-* An AVR microcontroller board with a USB port, such as an Arduino Uno, Leonardo, Mega 2560 or Micro, or a Teensy++ 2.0.
+* An 8-bit AVR microcontroller board with a USB port, such as an Arduino Uno, Leonardo, Mega 2560 or Micro, or a Teensy++ 2.0.
 * A USB-A cable that can connect to the board.
 Most boards either require a USB-A to micro USB cable, USB-A to mini USB cable or USB-A to USB-C cable.
 * If your computer lacks USB-A ports (for example if you're using a Mac), you'll also need an adaptor that can connect USB devices to your computer.

+If your microcontroller board is not one of the ones mentioned above, make sure that the board has one of the following supported microcontrollers connected to the USB port:

+* AT90USB82
+* AT90USB162
+* AT90USB646
+* AT90USB647
+* AT90USB1286
+* AT90USB1287
+* ATmega8U2
+* ATmega16U2
+* ATmega16U4
+* ATmega32U2
+* ATmega32U4

+Although the official Arduino Uno R3 is compatible because it has an ATmega8U2 or ATmega16U2 acting as a secondary USB processor, most Arduino Uno clones are not compatible as they usually replace it with an FT232RL which is not capable of being programmed to act as a human interface device.
+Make sure to thoroughly check the documentation of your board.

 ## Software installation